 |An authentication method that enables users to securely authenticate with multiple applications and websites by using just one set of credentials.
 Resolver Core uses SSO for system access, so customers can log in with their existing credentials without typing in their password.|

 |A form type for administrators to specify displayed form elements and the fields users should fill out on object types, as they work in activities, reports, or tasks, depending on the current object workflow state.
 A standard form is the main way that users interact with object data, and that form display is set based on priority, workflow permissions, and so forth.|

 The various stages of the data collection process (e.g. Create, Triage, Review, Investigate, Close) that are saved to a workflow.
 You can create multiple states, but you must have at least two states on an object type to successfully save new objects.

-Settings that allow administrators to control the flow of data as well as define what data is displayed, where it’s displayed, and to whom it’s displayed through applications, activities, search results, data visualizations, and assignments.
+The settings that allow administrators to control the data flow, as well as define what data is displayed, where it’s displayed, and to whom it’s displayed through applications, activities, search results, data visualizations, and assignments.
 Workflows are comprised of states, triggers, transitions, conditions, and actions.
 Each object type must have a workflow.

 |The various stages of the data collection process (e.g., Create, Triage, Review, Investigate, Close).
 Users can create multiple states but must have at least two states to save an object.
 The Creation, Draft, Active, and Archived states are automatically created on every object type.
 When object types are added to roles, users must configure the workflow permissions for each state.
 Once created, workflow states can be used as variables in formulas and workflow conditions.|